Is Tech Support Really Calling? 3 Signs It’s a Phone Scam

 If you're unsure if you've been contacted by a tech support scammer or are experiencing legitimate technical issues, play it safe.
 Hang up and call your provider via a verified help desk line to inquire.

 To protect others from falling victim, also report the phony caller's number by downloading our reverse phone look up app for iPhone and leaving your feedback.
-If you don't have an iPhone, you can still use our website for reverse phone number look ups and leave your feedback on tech support scam numbers to help others.
+If you don't have an iPhone, you can still use our website for reverse phone number searches and leave your feedback on tech support scam numbers to help others.